bcgov/smk-cli/docs/edit-tool.md

 ## Geomark

 The Geomark tool allows creating and loading a geomark, which is an area of interest that is stored in a service and can be shared by a URL.
-A geomark can be created in SMK by drawing one or more polygons and saving the drawing as a geomark.
+A geomark can be created in SMK by drawing one or more shapes and saving the drawing as a geomark.
 A geomark can also be loaded by its URL.

 ### Geomark Service URL

 `Geomark Service URL` is the address of the Geomark service used.
 The production service URL is used as a default, but a user may specify an alternative service URL.

+### Enable Link to Create a Geomark from a File

+When checked, `Enable Link to Create a Geomark from a File` will add a link to the panel that opens a new browser tab to the page of the geomark service where a file can be uploaded to create a new geomark.
+The geomark's link can then be used to load a geomark in SMK.
+This is an alternative to drawing a shape in SMK and saving it as a geomark.

 ## Identify